March 1, 2015 Leave a comment

 So, the human tragedies and wars through the entire history of our planet have been aided by an army of evil angels, angry angels, that God kicked out of heaven.
 God expelled the rebels from his own domain, but he could not stop them from making our planet miserable.

 This is a disturbing chain of events.
 It would be as if a gang of criminals appears in a town called Paradise, moves into the town’s large church, starts vandalizing and looting the church, and attacks its members when they come to services on Sunday.
 In this town called Paradise, there is no police force to call, because there has never been any crime.
-Finally, after months of talking and pleading with the gang, even giving them gifts, to no avail, the pastor organizes and arms the church deacons, fights a battle and repels the gang of criminals from the church, only to watch them retreat and spread into the surrounding neighborhood and attack the gentle neighbors, who are less able to resist the criminals.
+Finally, after months of talking and pleading with the gang, even giving them money and gifts, to no avail, the pastor organizes and arms the church deacons, fights a battle and repels the gang of criminals from the church, only to watch them retreat and spread into the surrounding neighborhood and attack the gentle neighbors, who are less able to resist the criminals.
 The pastor grimly realizes that the war has really only just begun, and he begins to organize for war.
-Now, this pastor would be considered a hero and a great leader, but he is not omnipotent, for he cannot easily defeat the criminals attacking his church and town.
+Now, this pastor would be considered a noble hero and a great leader, but he is not omnipotent, for he cannot easily defeat the criminals attacking his church and town.
 In a desperate struggle, he threw them out of the church, only to watch them spread to the town.
 It will take a much longer struggle to remove them from the town.
 When he throws them out of the town, he will have to worry about them attacking other towns.
 And the longer they exist, the more followers they recruit to join them and attack the rest of the town.
 The only way to stop the gang of criminals is to imprison them or kill them.
 That becomes the pastor’s goal, but it will take a very long time of agonizing conflict and destruction to accomplish it, because the pastor is not powerful enough to do it quickly or efficiently.

 We are very familiar with wars here on Earth, and we know that they are the very opposite of the omnipotent rule of goodness and morality.
 Wars happen because evil gains horrible power, and threatens to enslave the entire world, or a portion of the world, so that the forces of goodness and morality must fight for their very survival.
 A war is an extreme event of conflict and desperation.
 War is an “existential” event, threatening the actual existence of the warring sides.
 Neither good nor evil is omnipotent, but they are completely incompatible, so they must fight wars to attempt to destroy each other, or at least exclude each other from certain places.